WAT CHAI WATTHANARAM

 The outer wall

-The temple complex of Wat Chai Watthanaram was surrounded by a rectangular wall measuring approximately 194 by 117 meters and having a height of about two meters.
+The temple complex of Wat Chai Watthanaram was surrounded by a rectangular wall measuring approximately 194 by 117 meters and about two meters high.
 The foundations of this wall, which are still partly visible, have a width of approximately one meter.
 Initially, the wall had eight arched gateways about 2.5 meters high.
-The north and south sides had two entries on the west side, there was one and on the riverside, three.
-Two gateways still can be seen today.
-These gateways had a triple-tiered roof, arched like a barrel vault, and were decorated with parallel vertical ribs of stucco to imitate tiles.
+The north and south sides had two entries the west side had one, and the riverside had three.
+Two gateways are still visible today.
+These gateways had a triple-tiered roof, arched like a barrel vault, and were decorated with parallel vertical stucco ribs to imitate tiles.

 On the west side of the outer wall is only a single gateway.
-Foundations of what appeared to have been a road were found leading from this gateway.
-Apparently, this road was a covered corridor to screen off the ladies of the court, the same as the “chanuan” found at the Grand Palace.
-On either side of this corridor were supposedly the monk’s quarters.
+Foundations of what appeared to have been a road led from this gateway.
+Apparently, this road was a covered corridor to screen off the ladies of the court, similar to the “chanuan” at the Grand Palace.
+On either side of this corridor were supposedly the monks’ quarters.

 (Remnant of the outer wall of Wat Chai Watthanaram - January 2009)